'Stranded' SeaWorld pilot whale video: Theme park denies YouTube allegation that whale was in danger

 The poster wrote: The Cove Dolphin (pilot whale) was stuck for about ten minutes before I went and told a seaworld employee in a dark blue shirt who said it was normal and that it was fine, playing etc. I went back to the bleachers and began recording.
 What I saw, changed my view of SeaWorld forerver (sic).
 The crowd becomes furious, yelling to save the dolphin.
 After an additional 10-15 minutes after my recording they sent two dolphin trainers in to push the dolphin back in.

-According to WESH.com SeaWorld said the behavior was normal for the whale.
+WESH.com SeaWorld said the behavior was normal for the whale.

 WESH.com posted the following statement from SeaWorld: